ScotchLabs/snswebsite/README.md

 The current static site at snstheatre.org

 ### style-edits
-- Darkened the font
+- (merged) Darkened the font
-- Reverted col-8 column width back to original and use col-12 class for full-width images
+- (merged) Reverted col-8 column width back to original and use col-12 class for full-width images
 - Planning on editing structure of Get Involved / Subtroupes pages

 ### roles-documentation